mcfnord/rml/src/dishonest.md

 liars claiming to be their victims, but it's a serious risk you face when narcissists craving validation and control see their soapbox opportunity.
 Lies travel around the world before the truth can get its pants on.
+Mark Lindquist's lies are finally, *finally* catching up to him.
+A lot of people have been hurt along the way.

-# Doubling down for unjust reasons
+# Desperate, he doubles down

 Lindquist's deputy should have begun to notice the patterns.
 I believe he did, but also knew his boss went on the TV and said